-RHI literature suggests that the illusion takes place under certain sensory stimulation constraints (or 'rules'), including the temporal synchronicity between the felt and seen touch, the spatial correspondence of the seen and felt orientations of the rubber hand and real hand, the distance between the real and fake hands (for reviews see Ehrsson and Reimer) and the use of a humanoid shape for the physical embodied object.
-When the patterns of sensory information in the different modalities obeys these constraints up to a certain degree of tolerable mismatch, the RHI is elicited, but larger discrepancies that violate these constraints cancels the illusion.
-Of note, the spatial, temporal and other congruence rules are similar to the temporal and spatial principles of multisensory integration, which is in line with the RHI being a multisensory bodily illusion.
-In recent probabilistic models of body ownership, the rules and constraints are not considered 'fixed', but instead to represent continuous probabilistic functions of how likely it is that the different sensory signals have the same cause (e.g. one's own hand), and therefore should be combined as opposed to segregated, based on the degree of spatiotemporal congruence, sensory uncertainty and prior experiences.13,22-26
+RHI literature suggests that the illusion takes place under certain sensory stimulation constraints (or 'rules'), including the temporal synchronicity between the felt and seen touch, 8.13 the spatial correspondence of the seen and felt orientations of the rubber hand and real hand, 5.14 the distance between the real and fake hands 7.15.16 (for reviews see 11.17), and the use of a humanoid shape for the physical embodied object 18.
+When the patterns of sensory information in the different modalities obeys these constraints up to a certain degree of tolerable mismatch, the RHI is elicited, but larger discrepancies that violate these constraints cancels the illusion 4.19.
+Noteworthy, the spatial, temporal, and other congruence rules are similar to the temporal and spatial principles of multisensory integration, 20 which is in line with the RHI being a multisensory bodily illusion 21.
+In recent probabilistic models of body ownership, the rules and constraints are not considered 'fixed', but instead representing continuous probabilistic functions of how likely it is that the different sensory signals have the same cause

+(e.g., one's own hand), and therefore should be combined as opposed to segregated, based on the degree of spatiotemporal congruence, sensory uncertainty, and prior experiences^{13,22-26}.

 By combining body ownership illusions with neuroimaging, it is possible to evaluate the neural processes underlying the sense of body ownership.
-Three recent meta-analyses27-29 of neuroimaging studies on body ownership converge on the involvement of two cortical regions: the ventral premotor cortex (PMv) in the frontal lobe5,30-32 and intraparietal sulcus (IPS) in the posterior parietal cortex; and two meta-analyses also observed activation in the anterior or posterior insula.
-Activity in the lateral occipital cortex has also been frequently observed.31,36,37 Notably, damage to some of these areas has also been associated with disordered body ownership in clinical reports.
-ECG recordings in humans during the RHI suggest that activity in the ventral premotor cortex may reflect the continuous experience of body ownership, whilst activity in the intraparietal sulcus seems to reflect the integration of visual and tactile signals delivered to the real and fake limbs.
-EEG studies have associated illusory arm ownership with changes of fronto-parietal cortical dynamics and attenuation of event-related potentials (ERPs) around 330 ms over frontocentral electrodes in line with engagement of higher order fronto-parietal processes.
-In summary, the premotor and posterior parietal cortex have been suggested to implement the multisensory integration of visual, tactile and proprioceptive signals in the RHI, supporting the perceptual illusion.5,25,31,33,43 In addition to the frontoparietal cortical areas, the insula has been proposed to play an important role in integrating exteroceptive (multisensory) information and interoceptive signals (i.e. informing about the physiological status of the body and its internal organs) to support the subjective experience of the body as being a part of the self, along with affective own-body representation.
-The involvement of the insula in manipulations of body ownership during neuroimaging studies and the association between insular damage and disturbed awareness of one's own limbs39,46-49 are in line with increasing evidence pointing to the importance of interoceptive signals in creating a coherent representation of one's own body.3,50-52
+Three recent meta-analyses^{27-29} of neuroimaging studies on body ownership converge on the involvement of two cortical regions: the ventral premotor cortex (PMv) in the frontal lobe (e.g., 5,30-32) and intraparietal sulcus (IPS) in the posterior parietal cortex (e.g., 5,32,33); and two meta-analyses 27,29 also observed activation in the anterior or posterior insula (e.g., 5,34,35).
+Activity in the lateral occipital cortex has also been frequently observed (e.g., 31,36,37).
+Notably, damage to some of these areas has also been associated with disordered body ownership in clinical reports ^{38,39}.
+Electrocorticography recordings in humans during the RHI suggest that activity in the ventral premotor cortex may reflect the continuous experience of body ownership, whilst activity in the intraparietal sulcus seems to reflect the integration of visual and tactile signals delivered to the real and fake limbs40.
+Electroencephalography studies have associated illusory arm ownership with changes of fronto-parietal cortical dynamics41 and attenuation of ERPs around 330 ms over frontocentral electrodes42 in line with engagement of higher order fronto-parietal processes.
+In sum, the premotor and posterior parietal cortex have been suggested to implement the multisensory integration of visual, tactile, and proprioceptive signals in the RHI, supporting the perceptual illusion^{5,25,31,33,43}.
+In addition to the frontoparietal cortical areas, the insula has been proposed to play an important role in integrating exteroceptive (multisensory) information and interoceptive signals (i.e., informing about the physiological status of the body and its internal organs44) to support the subjective experience of the body as being a part of the self34, along with affective own-body representation34,45.
+The involvement of the insula in manipulations of body ownership during neuroimaging studies^{5,34,35} and the association between insular damage and disturbed awareness of one's own limbs^{39,46-49} are in line with increasing evidence pointing to the importance of interoceptive signals in creating a coherent representation of one's own body^{3,50-52}.